MKM-030/strix-alloy/README.md

 | ours: `n-max 2, p-min 0.0` | **33.1 t/s** | 65% |
 | his: `n-max 4, p-min 0.75` | 26.4 t/s | **96%** |

-His acceptance reproduces here; **his throughput does not** — the higher `n-max` costs a 5-row verify every round for drafts the `p-min` gate usually discards.
 Full audit and the what-we-should-learn section: `docs/benchmarks/engine-comparison-vs-olliehm-20260916.md`.

-Negatives on our side (see the investigation section): our **177B claim was wrong** (it is ~125B plus a 51B table) and our **"only Windows-native stack" claim was wrong** (his came first on decode).

 Two things in his repo matter more than any single number, and we say so plainly:

-- **His correctness gates.** He gates on *sequence-level* validation — single-turn, multi-turn, depth bands, needle retrieval — and warns that **MTP on HIP can show 2× tok/s while emitting collapsed text**.
+- **olliehm correctness gates.** He gates on *sequence-level* validation — single-turn, multi-turn, depth bands, needle retrieval — and warns that **MTP on HIP can show 2× tok/s while emitting collapsed text**.
 We hit variants of exactly this from the other direction.
 Speed-only benchmarking on this stack is not trustworthy, in either repo.
-- **His deployment work.** A Lemonade recipe and an admission shim letting several instances share one carve — infrastructure we do not have.
+- **olliehm deployment work.** A Lemonade recipe and an admission shim letting several instances share one carve — infrastructure we do not have.

 ---